xscriptordev/terminal/README.md

-# 🎨 Xscriptor Terminal Themes
+# 🎨 Xscriptor Terminal schemes

 A curated collection of **terminal themes and color schemes** designed for a consistent look & feel across **Windows** and **Linux**.
 This repo includes configurations for PowerShell, Kitty, Gnome Terminal, Konsole, XFCE, and more.